The Best Savings Accounts of May 2023

 The legitimacy of the financial institution

-Is your bank or credit union well-established and does it have a great reputation for customer service?
+Is your bank or credit union well-established, and does it have an excellent reputation for customer service?

 The extent of FDIC insurance coverage

-Make sure the institution is insured by the FDIC.
-If you qualify for a high-yield savings account for making a large deposit, make sure the amount does not put you over the FDIC insurance limit, which is currently $250,000 per depositor, per institution.
+Make sure the FDIC insures the institution.
+If you qualify for a high-yield savings account to make a large deposit, ensure the amount does not exceed the FDIC insurance limit, currently $250,000 per depositor per institution.

 Restrictions on access to your money

 A high-interest savings account may limit how often you can access your money.
-If you can live with those limitations, take advantage of that strong yield.
+Take advantage of that strong yield if you can live with those limitations.

 But if not, look for a savings account that offers looser restrictions.